9 Best Code Quality Tools for Web Developers 2022

-Programming has become one of the biggest and most innovating industries on the planet.
-Web development, software development, software engineering, database administration, hardware engineering, even simple freelancing can bring about work related to programming and the use of code.
-Programming for the most part is appealing because it promises creative expression, but also high-end jobs that can help skilled programmers earn up to $200,000+ a year, without having to do much more than write and optimize code.
+Programming has become one of the biggest and most innovative industries.
+Web development, software development, software engineering, database administration, hardware engineering, even simple freelancing can bring about work related to programming and code use.
+For the most part, programming is appealing because it promises creative expression.
+But high-end jobs can also help skilled programmers earn up to $200,000+ a year without doing much more than writing and optimizing code.

-The leading Worlds technology companies; Google, Microsoft, etc,. have been known to provide its workers with incredible life-long benefits in exchange for their loyalty and service to the company.
-Money is oftentimes a factor for freelancers and individuals to start their self-taught programming journey, since there is no shortage of learning materials available; for any kind of programming language imaginable.
-Though there is one simple catch with the idea of teaching yourself how to program.
+The leading Worlds technology companies; Google, Microsoft, etc., have been known to provide its workers with incredible life-long benefits in exchange for their loyalty and service to the company.
+Money is often a factor for freelancers and individuals to start their self-taught programming journey since there is no shortage of learning materials available; for any programming language imaginable.
+However, there is a straightforward catch with teaching yourself how to program.

-Code quality has always been an issue within the programmers communities, good code is the kind of code that can be reused years after it has been written, where as low quality programmers will oftentimes write code that is meant to solve a problem that exists at the time of writing the code, rather than thinking ahead of time as to how to scale the code base as it grows, and how to write code that other programmers would be easily able to follow along in case of someone else having to take over a specific project.
-To battle this, programmers need to introduce themselves to programming language style guides, but also to code quality testing tools that enable to check code against common issues and misuses.
+Code quality has always been an issue within the programmers communities.
+Good code is the kind of code one can reuse years after being written.
+Whereas, low-quality programmers will often write code that is meant to solve a problem that exists at the time of writing the code, rather than thinking ahead of time as to how to scale the code base as it grows, and how to write code that other programmers would be easily able to follow along in case of someone else having to take over a specific project.
+To battle this, programmers need to introduce themselves to programming language style guides and code quality testing tools that enable to check code against common issues and misuses.

-JSHint is another famous static code analysis tool that can be used directly from the browser.
-JSHint output gives you all the technical information about your code and its metrics, and reports back any errors like missing variables and definitions whilst highlighting them in your code.
-Developers and engineers from companies like Wikipedia, Mozilla, RedHat and jQuery are all using JSHint to ensure the highest code quality.
+JSHint is another famous static code analysis tool you can use directly from the browser.
+Its output gives you all the technical information about your code and its metrics, and reports any errors like missing variables and definitions while highlighting them in your code.
+Developers and engineers from companies like Wikipedia, Mozilla, RedHat, and jQuery use JSHint to ensure the highest code quality.

-Klocwork has been built to become a part of your development environment, rather than just an external tool that can be used for static code analysis.
-Klocwork will natively integrate with IDE’s like Microsofts Visual Studio, Eclipse, and IntelliJ IDEA — giving you all the features and options of the actual Klocwork platform within your IDE.
-These features include automatic security scan of your code, static code analysis in real-time, refactoring of code to ensure its structure, a metrics and reporting feature to analyze team performance, visual code architecture to better understand the end result of your projects, as well as an option to have your code reviewed for additional insight and further understanding.
+Klocwork is known to become a part of your development environment, rather than just an external tool that can be used for static code analysis.
+It will natively integrate with IDE’s like Microsofts Visual Studio, Eclipse, and IntelliJ IDEA.
+This gives you all the features and options of the actual Klocwork platform within your IDE.
+These features include automatic security scan of your code, static code analysis in real-time, refactoring of code to ensure its structure, a metrics and reporting feature to analyze team performance, visual code architecture to understand better the end result of your projects, as well as an option to have your code reviewed for additional insight and further understanding.

-Code Climate is a self-hosted code quality platform — with an option to use it within the cloud for a monthly price — that helps you to test your code for test coverage, complexity, duplication, security, style, and more.
-It works out of the box with GitHub.
-Every time you push a new commit, Code Climate will fetch that commit, analyze it and then report back to you with potential fixes on your errors.
-It’s the perfect compliment towards a good and productive development environment; for individuals and teams.
+Code Climate is a self-hosted code quality platform that helps you test your code for test coverage, complexity, duplication, security, style, and more.
+You have the option to use it within the cloud for a monthly fee.
+It also works with GitHub.
+Every time you push a new commit, Code Climate will fetch and analyze it.
+Then, it will report back to you with potential fixes on your errors.
+Overall, it’s the perfect complement towards a good and productive development environment; for individuals and teams.

-The last code quality tool on our list is Codacy — a free to use code quality checking tool that automatically checks your code for common errors and problems, and reports it back in a styling dashboard like environment.
+The last code quality tool on our list is Codacy.
+It is a free-to-use tool that automatically checks your code for common errors and problems.
+The reports come back in a stylish dashboard-like environment.